yutpeckc/pac_members/README.md

 * DONE-- Re-do routes to only use what you need
 * DONE-- Abstract out the functionality for the stripe charging into a service
 * DONE-- Add first and last name to sign up
-* NEED TO CONFIRM-- Auto email two weeks ahead of expiration - use "whenever" gem.
+* DONE - scan function audited, and mailing tested with old email_q function-- Auto email two weeks ahead of expiration - use "whenever" gem.
 3 cases: on membership and will renew (link to cancel), off membership and will expire, off membership and has expired
   * DONE-- Create Mailer
   * DONE-- Create functions to send separate emails
   * DONE-- Add method function to scan all users